-Please note: Environmental Justice Australia is a non-profit community legal organisation that is independent of Government and mining interests.
+Please note: We are a non-profit community legal organisation that is independent of Government and mining interests.
 Our role under the Grant Program is to:

 - increase community understanding of the assessment processes and their relationship to the regulation of mining and quarrying under the Mineral Resources (Sustainable Development) Act 1990; and

 - help to ensure that potentially affected and interested community members are able to effectively and constructively participate in the EES and Big Hill assessment processes to make their views known, particularly those who would otherwise be unable or unlikely to participate.

 The next education session is about the EES process for the proposed Kalbar Resources mineral sands mine at Fingerboards in Glenaladale.

 It will focus on EES scoping requirements for the proposed project, and on how to prepare an effective submission on the Draft Scoping Requirements.
 The Draft Scoping Requirements are open for public comment until 3 October 2017

 Lindenow Public Hall

 Lindenow, VIC 3865

 We have published a series of fact sheets on having your say in the EES process.